Nas-r/Planimation/README.md

 Please see the included jsdoc generated file in the /src folder

 ##Notes:
-If you're looking for good images to use, I recommend openclipart.org opengameart is also a good resource.
+If you're looking for good images to use, I recommend openclipart.org.
+Opengameart is another good resource.

 Objects and Constants are treated the same